Additional Code of Conduct Policies

 Informal Resolution

 If a formal complaint has been filed, at any time prior to reaching a decision, the parties may choose to participate in an informal resolution process, such as mediation.
 Both parties must voluntarily consent in writing to the informal resolution process.
 This informal resolution process will not be available to resolve allegations that an employee sexually harassed a student.
-The District will follow the process for informal resolution outlined in District Regulation AC-R1.
+The District will follow the process for informal resolution outlined in District Regulations AC-R1 – Harassment and Discrimination Investigation Procedures for Students or AC.

 Notice and Training